-An unheard poem penned by the famous Scottish poet Robert "Rabbie" Burns was put on auction today at Sothebys in London and was said by experts to potentially be worth more that 2 million pounds.
+An unheard poem penned by the famous Scottish poet Robert "Rabbie" Burns was put on auction today at Sothebys in London yesterday, and was said by experts to potentially be worth more than twomillion pounds.

-Mrs Carstairs called over the owner of the house, Mr Blatently English (58) and he immediatly spotted what it was.
+Mrs Carstairs called over the owner of the house, Mr Blatently-English, 58, and he immediately realised what it was.

 The poem "To a bonnie lass" is thought to be an early attempt by Burns at a love poem.

-Even though the details of the poem remain a secret until it goes on auction officially the Spoof managed to get hold of a copy of it which we have reprinted below.
+Even though the details of the poem remain a secret until it goes on auction, The Spoof managed to get hold of a copy of it which we have reprinted below.

 Thon bonnie lass o McTaggart bluid

 Ah tried n tried her hole tae fill

 But none of it she wid tak